bensuperpc/docker-qt/readme.md

 ### Tested on

-With this configuration, you can build qt in 40min (2h whith :
+With this configuration, you can build qt in 40min (2h30 whith webengine etc...):

 - AMD Ryzen 7 5800H (8 cores/16 threads at 3.2 GHz/4.4 GHz)
 - 32 GB RAM DDR4 3200 MHz